-Our college enrollment data suggests a pertinent and sustained disproportionate impact on African American, Latinx, Filipinx, Native American and Pacific Islander students during the "Connection" phase A substantial number of students who have an interest in college, and even apply, do not make it through the intake process to enroll in classes.
+A substantial number of students who have an interest in college, and even apply, do not make it through the intake process to enroll in classes.

-of their journey.
-Compared to their peers, these student applicants are less likely to enroll after applying to Foothill.
+Our college enrollment data suggests a pertinent and sustained disproportionate impact on African American, Latinx, Filipinx, Native American and Pacific Islander students during the "Connection" phase of their journey.
+Compared to their peers, these student applicants are less likely to enroll after applying to Foothill21.
 In our 2019 Student Equity Plan most recently submitted to the state, Latinx and African American students were prioritized as the groups most impacted by challenges with access.
 If Foothill College wants to position itself as a school of choice for these particular students, it will need to be more strategic in its marketing and recruitment efforts, particularly building partnerships in communities in which those students reside, demonstrating an understanding of the community's needs, and connecting their educational goals to future jobs and career attainment.